DeclanGolsen/Election-Analysis-Functions/_posts/2023-05-08-proportions-approx.md

 Accordingly it seems that, with a large enough sample size and using the first four digits of all the proportions involved, a reasonable prediction for the weight of each category can be achieved with this function.

 I chose to also look at Nevada's counties, given that the state has a greater number of them (16 counties and 1 independent city), and because the population of Nevada is extremely consentrated in two counties.
 Analyzing the state ought to allow the accuracy of the function to be determined when using bigger matrices, as well as accuracy across larger and smaller categories.
 Given the size of the *x* matrix, I used 5,000 iterations off the bat for Nevada's counties.
 I also used a CSV instead of inputing data by hand, taken from the Wikipedia page for the [2020 United States Presidential Election in Nevada](https://en.wikipedia.org/wiki/2020_United_States_presidential_election_in_Nevada).
+My results were determined using the following code:

 ```R
 nevada <- read.csv("~/Documents/nevada.csv", header=FALSE)